xulisky/dark2keras/README.md

 - keras
 - tensorflow (backend)
 - cv2 (read img, draw bbox)
-- matpltlib (show img, you can switch to cv2)
+- matplotlib (show img, you can switch to cv2)

 ## Usage
 `detection_example.py` is a simple example. just swith the cfg, weights file and set suitable head, you can get different model.